- Agronomic: rapeseed

 - Soil Management: green manures

-- To evaluate potential alternative crop growth regulators for effects on A, Et, gs, and plant growth of vegetative model apple trees grown in the greenhouse.
+1) To evaluate the various concentrations of potential alternative pesticides and the effects on photosynthetic assimilation, dark respiration, evapotranspiration, and stomatal conductance of vegetative model apple trees grown in the greenhouse.

 2) To evaluate the various concentrations of potential alternative pesticides on the growth response of vegetative model apple trees.